-3.18.5 Toolbox talks / Daily team talks / pre job meetings
+3.17.5 Tool box talks / Daily team talks / pre job meetings

-1. A meeting must be held prior to the commencement of the day's work with all relevant personnel associated with the work task in attendance.
-The job, relevant procedures, associated hazards, safety measures, i.e., the task risk assessments shall be discussed.
-Each employee who attends the briefing shall sign an attendance list of that pre-job brief form undertaking that they understand the tasks, risks and control measures required.
+- 1. A meeting must be held prior to the commencement of the day's work with all relevant personnel associated with the work task in attendance.
+The job, relevant procedures, associated hazards, safety measures, i.e. the task risk assessments shall be discussed.
+Each employee who attends the briefing shall sign an attendance list of that pre-job brief form undertaking that they have an understanding of the tasks, risks and control measures required. - 2.
+Where possible, tool box talks can be included in the pre-job brief meetings.
+If this does not occur, then weekly tool box talks must be conducted.
+The toolbox talk topics will be based on SHE issues pertaining to the construction site and or the project.
+The topic contents shall be in writing.
+Attendance registers with the topic listed shall be kept.